faissl/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

+The missing data was converted to the average steps for a given interval across all days.
-Adjusting the data to consider the missing data, the mean, 10766, align with the median of 10766 and the data is not skewed.
+When these missing data are considered, the mean, 10766, align with the median of 10766 and the data is not skewed.
 The mean has obviously increased a fair amount.
-It does not seem very likely for the mean and median to align so perfectly, so in future analysis, it would be advantageous to investigate more sophisticated methods to handle missing data.
+It does not seem very likely for the mean and median to align so perfectly, so it's advisable in future analysis to investigate more sophisticated methods to process missing data.

 ### Are there differences in activity patterns between weekdays and weekends?